Can you share a little bit about your educational background?

 What would you tell someone who’s curious about Hired?

-Any general advice for other tech professionals?
+Any general advice you’d like to give other tech professionals?

 Source: Talent Acquisition - hired.com